zyxue/ncbitax2lin/README.md

 It appears that NCBI periodically regenerates `taxdump.tar.gz` and `taxdump.tar.gz.md5` even when its content is still the same.
-I am not sure how their regeneration works, but that `taxdump.tar.gz.md5` will different simply be due to a different timestamp.
+I am not sure how their regeneration works, but `taxdump.tar.gz.md5` will differ simply because of a different timestamp.

 The included `lineage.csv.gz` could be outdated.
 I may regernate it once in a while, but you are encouraged to regenerate it to be ensured with all latest